-If you are undergoing fertility treatment then minimizing the burden of

-    environmental toxins on your organs is no doubt a big part of your life right

-    now.
-So, it's just common sense to research the ingredients of your beauty

-    products and opt for safer brands.
+If you are undergoing fertility treatment then minimizing the burden of environmental toxins on your organs is no doubt a big part of your life right now.
+So, it's just common sense to research the ingredients of your beauty products and opt for safer brands.

-    In this post, I'm going to highlight the hair dye ingredients you should try to

-    avoid at this time if you do decide to colour your hair.
+In this post, I'm going to highlight the hair dye ingredients to avoid at this time if you do decide to colour your hair.

-    According to The Environmental Working Group's Skin Deep Database these

-    ingredients contain EDCs.
+According to The Environmental Working Group's Skin Deep Database these ingredients contain EDCs.

 AMMONIA: When the fumes are inhaled it can cause lung irritation, resulting in respiratory problems.
 It scores 2-6 depending on usage on the EWG's Skin Deep Database and is linked to miscarriage.